hummingbird-project/swift-mustache/README.md

   - last: Return last element of array
   - count: Return number of elements in array
   - reversed: Reverse array
-  - sorted: If the element of the array are comparable sort them
+  - sorted: If the elements of the array are comparable sort them
 - Dictionary
   - count: Return number of elements in dictionary
   - enumerated: Return dictionary as array of key, value pairs